 The student actor will further the development of his or her own acting craft through work on a role in the department's mainstage production.
-They will articulate, through the written work, the process of the development of a character from the beginning into full performance.
+Through the written work, the process of the development of a character from the beginning into full performance.
 One credit hour per semester, two with consent of major advisor.
 No more than three hours may be applied.
 Does not fulfill any core requirement.
-This course is offered on a Pass/C-/D/Fail basis only.
 Pre-requisite: THE 111.
 Each semester.

-THE 219 PLAY PRODUCTION - SETS AND LIGHTING
+THE 219 PLAY PRODUCTION - SETS AND LIGHTING (3)

 This course introduces students to the theory, technique, and practice of scene design and construction, lighting design, and stage electrics.
 Students may do some hands-on work in campus theater productions.
-Alternate years, Fall '10.
+Alternate years, Fall, even years.

-THE 221 PLAY PRODUCTION - COSTUME AND MAKEUP
+THE 221 PLAY PRODUCTION - COSTUME AND MAKEUP (3)

 This course introduces students to the theory, technique, and practice of costume design and construction, and makeup design and execution.
 Students may do some hands-on work in campus theater productions.
-Alternate years, Spring 2009.
+Alternate years, Spring, odd years.